The system of automatic toll collection without tickets and without making payments at gates!

 If you happen to come across our hopscotch site, do not hesitate to play – you will see it work for yourselves!
 The simple game will get the idea of what to do in a critical situation rooted deep in your minds, and maybe thanks to it someday one of you will save a human life.
 It is more than important – knowing the rules of first aid you will not feel helpless, but instead will be able to react properly whenever human life is at risk.

-You will also find a hopscotch grid at the Service Areas, and it would be worth your while to use it as an opportunity to explain the idea to your children – you know, ‘What youth is used to…’.
+You could also find a hopscotch grid at the Service Areas, and it would be worth your while to use it as an opportunity to explain the idea to your children – you know, ‘What youth is used to…’.
 And, remember to download our free first-aid application.
 You can import it from www.pierwszapomoca1.pl or get it at a Play outlet.